pwscup/pwssite/2021/markdown/cup21_e.md

 </div>

 ## What' new
 - Aug.
+19th, 2021: [Documents of the rules / scripts for PWS Cup 2021](https://github.com/kikn88/pwscup2021) have been released.
+- Aug.
 18th, 2021:
     - Added participating teams list.
     - Added a document describing [how to share and upload files (Japanese)](./Images/docs/README.pdf) and [the contest data set](./Nhanes.html).